Portuguese for Beginners Stage A

-This course is for students who are absolute beginners of Portuguese, who wish to be able to hold basic conversation when travelling to Portuguese speaking countries.
+This course is for students who are absolute beginners of Portuguese, who wish to be able to hold a basic conversation.

 The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.

 For us the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.